devuri/wpenv-console/docs/cli/setup/index.md

 - `.env`: The environment configuration file.

-If any of these files do not exist in your project directory, the command will create them.
+If any of the file does not exist in your project directory, the command will create it.

 ## Database Prefix